lsst-dm/dmtn-094/index.rst

           accounts, but they will always authenticate as themselves.
 These details are subject to change.

-.. note:: Authentication using means such as kerberos is out of scope of this document.
+.. note:: Authentication using means such as Kerberos is out of scope of this document.

 .. _identitylsstorg---account-management: